 Beautiful, easy, relaxing, so much to see.
-Convenient, just off of the Sea to Sky Highway.
-Popular as a 5.4k trail running route.
+Convenient, just off of the Sea to Sky Highway in Function Junction(8k south of Whistler Village).
 Whistler Train Wreck is one of the best places in Whistler for a picnic or glass of wine.
-A very kid friendly hike.
+A very easy, interesting and definitely a kid friendly hike.

 Parkhurst Ghost Town is located next to the beautiful and new Sea to Sky Trail that runs high above the very scenic Green Lake just north of Whistler.
 This allows for including Parkhurst into a longer hike that can begin from Whistler Village, extend through the Lost Lake trails up to the Sea to Sky Trail, then descend to Parkhurst on the shore of Green Lake.
 Of all the routes to Parkhurst, none are boring and seeing a bit of pre-Whistler history is interesting and a bit surreal at times.